 To subscribe, fill out the form on our home page.

 Darkover® is the property of Marion Zimmer Bradley and her heirs, and the right to prepare a derivative work belongs to the copyright holder.
 This means that even if you don't publish it or make money from it; it's still illegal.
 Nobody is allowed to write a Darkover® story or novel without a contract with the Marion Zimmer Bradley Literary Works Trust.
 You may not write a Darkover® story in English, French, German, Italian, Portuguese, or any other language.
 Any legitimate editor you sent it to would not publish it because that would be a violation of copyright laws and the Berne Convention.
 If you have an idea for a Darkover® story, create a new background -- a new universe -- rename your characters, and write it so that the story is clearly NOT Darkovan.

 We are publishing anual Darkover® anthologies again, but they are currently by invitation only.
 These are the new ones:

 MUSIC OF DARKOVER, 2013 - contents, Kindle, Nook

 STARS OF DARKOVER, 2014 - contents, Kindle, Nook

-GIFTS OF DARKOVER, edited by Deborah J. Ross, is scheduled for June 2015.
+REALMS OF DARKOVER, edited by Deborah J. Ross, is scheduled for May 2016.